jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 is the major reference mode.

-Each of the other modes differs from Ionian or Aeolian by only a single tone, which is responsible for the mode's unique sound and feel.
+Each of the other modes differs from Ionian or Aeolian by only a single tone, which creates the mode's unique sound and feel.

 ### (1) Ionian - major